brooksbenson/get-feedback-now/notes/mongoose-notes.md

 The mongoose.model method is used to define mongoose classes and to load mongoose classes.
 To create one, provide a name as the first argument, and a Schema as the second.
 To load one, simply provide the previously created Model Class name to the method and bind it to the environment that needs it.

+### Queries

+Queries are made on a collection by invoking query methods on model classes.
+Query methods are passed a query object that defines the search parameters.

+#### findOne

+findOne is a query method used to retrieve a single record from a database.

 ## Model Instance